 'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 On the 18th of April 1892, I was sent a correspondence from abroad that had reached my address at 23 Whitehall Place in London.
 Apparently, it was from Baltimore, by a certain English gentleman of the name of Julian Winsor.
-In the respectful correspondence, Mr Winsor requested my assistance in resolving a mysterious case of unsolved murders.
+In the respectful correspondence, Mr Winsor had requested my assistance in resolving a mysterious case of unsolved murders.

 My name you ask is Jack Cauvain, a meticulous chief inspector from London.
 I had worked previously on many infamous cases, such as 'The riddle of the skull murders' in London, and 'The vesper bells of Notre Dame' in Paris, but this case from America was to be the most challenging and difficult case ever to solve.
 It would require extraordinary perception and diligence that few detectives of this occupation had possessed.

 From the scant details I had to read, the murders implied the involvement of the ambiguous group of the Freemasons and the link to the raven of the deceased poet Edgar Allan Poe.
 These interesting elements to the case had drawn me into a heightened fascination.
 After further deliberation, I had decided to accept the case and departed the following week to Baltimore.